Lake Mineral Wells State Park Recap

 The Western Cross Timbers.

 According to the Texas Parks & Wildlife, ‘Where Native Americans, legendary cattlemen, and health seekers all found sustenance.”
-For me it was a recommendation by Chet Garner, otherwise known as The Daytripper.
-I was in the Fort Worth area for work, and was looking for a place to hike.
-Little did I know that my experience here would by one of my funnest hikes visually.
+For me, it was a recommendation by Chet Garner, otherwise known as The Daytripper.
+I was in the Fort Worth area for work and was looking for a place to hike.
+Little did I know that my experience here would be one of my funnest hikes visually.

 The state park is well known for rock climbers, but there’s Lake Mineral Wells for water activities, and it has a pretty great trail system too.

 I was there on my way out of town, so I didn’t get to inspect the campsites, but I did pop into the park store which had plenty of snacks, random souvenirs, and plenty of fishing gear including bait.
 This was actually the first time I realized that not all park gift shops were at the same place as the headquarters.
 Now I know…

 - Because of the terrain- super sturdy shoes.
 Something with a thick sole.
 One of the few times I’d say boots would work well here if you have sensitive ankles.